Skip to main content

 And then the day passes.

-For senior leaders, the real question is not how you mark International Women’s Day.
+For senior leaders, the more valuable question is not so much how to mark International Women’s Day, but rather, is advancing women’s leadership structurally embedded in your organisation’s strategy?

-At Dattner Group, this work is not seasonal.
-It sits at the core of how we think about leadership, culture, and organisational performance.
+At Dattner Group, this work sits at the core of how we think about leadership, culture, and organisational performance, not just in March, all year round.

-Because the case for investing in women’s leadership is no longer symbolic.
+Because the case for investing in women’s leadership should not be symbolic – it is strategic.

 Australia has reached near gender parity in workforce participation, with women representing around half of all workers.
 Yet that balance does not carry through to senior leadership.